A brief introduction to Data Immutability in TypeScript

 TypeScript provides readonly keyword that can be used to annotate a field in an interface as read-only.
 Any attempt to override the property value marked readonly will result in a compile-time error.

-In the above program, the firstName field of the Person interface is read-only.
+In this program, the firstName field of the Person interface is read-only.
 Since ross is a type of Person, TypeScript won’t let us assign a new value to the firstName field.

 💡 TypeScript doesn’t modify the property descriptor of the firstName property in the compiled JavaScript code.
 The readonly keyword is just a compile-time check but it should suffice the need in most of the cases.